 For an explanation of how to read the systems diagrams, download A Brief Introduction to Systems Diagrams.
 (119K)

-To purchase the paper on Project Management Dynamics (1147K, 26 pages, pdf format) that fully explains the influences that result in project failure, the causal loop feedback structure and how to make practical use of it, go to: Order Now! $10.00
+Previously allowed purchasing the paper.
+Here it is for a time without charge: Project Management Dynamics (1147K, 26 pages, pdf format) that fully explains the influences that result in project failure, the causal loop feedback structure and how to make practical use of it; was $10.00

 If you're dissatisfied for any reason, just send us a note telling us why and we'll gladly refund your payment (firstname.lastname@example.org) For a free Acrobat Reader go to www.adobe.com.